 What is Protection status S and what does it involve?

 Under protection status S, the persons concerned receive an S permit.
 This is limited to a maximum of one year, but can be extended.
 After five years, persons in need of protection may receive a B residence permit, which is valid until the temporary protection is lifted (Art.
 74 AsylA).

-Persons who are granted protection status S may travel abroad and return to Switzerland without a travel permit.
+Persons who are granted protection status S may travel abroad and return to Switzerland without a travel permit (Art.
+9 para.
+8 Ordinance on the Issue of Travel Documents for Foreign Nationals).
 They may engage in gainful employment (including self-employment) without having to wait a certain period to do so.